KQM-git/GINews/readme.md

 There is an issue whereby there is a small probability that Arlecchino's "Masque of the Red Death" state will have an abnormal effect on her Normal Attack DMG increase.
 This issue will be fixed in a future update.
 Please stay tuned for future notices.

+〓2024/04/30 11:15:00 (global) Update Details〓

+● "Genius Invokation TCG" Balance Adjustments

+- Adjusts the Elemental Burst DMG of the Character Card "Yelan": Hydro DMG caused has been adjusted from 1 to 3.
+The Hydro DMG caused by the Combat Status "Exquisite Throw" from her Elemental Burst has been adjusted from 2 to 1.

+- Adjusts the Elemental Dice cost required for the Event Card "Underwater Treasure Hunt": the Elemental Dice cost required has been adjusted from 1 to 2 Dice of the same element.

 〓2024/04/29 15:15:00 (global) Update Details〓

 Fixes an issue whereby after the Version 4.6 update, when certain enemies were blocked under certain circumstances, there was a small chance that their pathfinding logic could be abnormal.